On the last track, we talked about the eight common ADHD symptoms. These

 also produce fairly normal behavior for a while.
 It is not until these

-Finally, the fifth pattern that can cause an ADD child to be missed
+Finally, the fifth pattern that can cause an ADHD child to be missed

-is ADD without hyperactivity.
+is ADHD without hyperactivity.
 Without hyperactivity, many other symptoms

-of ADD, like emotional overarousal, are moderated better.
+of ADHD, like emotional overarousal, are moderated better.
 However, the

-child with ADD but no hyperactivity will still exhibit some symptoms
+child with ADHD but no hyperactivity will still exhibit some symptoms

-of ADD.
+of ADHD.
 In these cases, as you know, diagnosis must focus on the existence

 of a major concentrational difficulty.
 As you know, concentrational difficulty